RiverReports logo

 Conneaut Creek

-Sometimes called the "Steelhead Capital of the World," Conneaut Creek earned a State Wild and Scenic River designation across a 21-mile stretch in 2005.
+One of the top steelhead tributaries on Lake Erie, Conneaut Creek earned a State Scenic River designation across a 21-mile stretch in 2005.
 It holds steelhead, bass, northern pike, walleye, and 78 other documented species.
 Access via Lakeville Park and Conneaut Harbor.

 Covered Bridge Outfitters offers private water access on Conneaut Creek plus luxury lodge accommodations on a 135-acre property.
 Phone: (440) 256-6556.